harumuki/thorsten-hans.com/_posts/2020-05-11-aks-cluster-auto-scaler-inside-out.md

   - Azure
   - AKS
   - Kubernetes
-excerpt: "Learn what cluster auto-scaler in Azure Kubernetes Service (AKS) is and how you can benefit from using it.
-See how to enable, configure, and optimize the auto-scaler to get a tailored scaling experience."
+excerpt: "Learn how to build elastic AKS clusters using the cluster auto-scaler.
+Enable, configure, and optimize the auto-scaler in Azure Kubernetes Service to get an excellent scaling experience."
 image: /aks-autoscaler.jpg
 unsplash_user_name: Axel Ahoi
 unsplash_user_ref: axelahoi